Threatened Species – Fauna

 Two birds that migrate through King Island – Orange-bellied Parrot (Neophema chrysogaster) and the Swift Parrot.

 One snail – Southern Hairy Red Snail (Austrochloritis victoriae)

-Threatened Species Recovery Plan for King Island Scrubtit and King Island Brown Thornbill –
+Threatened Species Recovery Plan and Projects for the endemic King Island Scrubtit and King Island Brown Thornbill –

 Counting our Birds – The Wings on King Project 2016 onwards…

 Wings on King is a bird-monitoring project that will be officially launched in April, 2017.
 It is the initiative of the KINRMG and operates under an MOU with BirdLife Australia.
 It is being developed and undertaken entirely by volunteers.
 While its broad aim is to use the bush birds of King Island as an indicator of the sustainability of King Island as a whole, a particular focus will be placed on monitoring the four listed threatened subspecies.
 These are the: